 Bacon’s 1964 “Study for Self-Portrait” will be included in Christie’s International’s June 27 sale of postwar and contemporary art.
 The auction house announced the sale in an e- mail today and wasn’t prepared to divulge the name or nationality of the seller.

 The gold-framed canvas shows Bacon sitting on a bed.
 The expressionistic face is set on a cross-legged figure derived from a John Deakin photograph of his friend Lucian Freud that the artist kept in his London studio.
 It’s one of 12 floor- length self-portraits, four of which are now in museums, Christie’s said.

-Another portrait from the same series sold for 21.6 million pounds at Sotheby’s (BID), London, in June 2007.
+Another portrait from the same series sold for 21.6 million pounds at Sotheby’s (BID:US), London, in June 2007.

 (Scott Reyburn writes about the art market for Muse, the arts and culture section of Bloomberg News.
 Opinions expressed are his own.)

 Muse highlights include Farah Nayeri on film in Cannes, Martin Gayford on art and Zinta Lundborg’s New York weekend.